heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container States.md

 The `spec` of a Pod has a `restartPolicy` field with possible values Always, OnFailure, and Never.
 The default value is Always.

-The `restartPolicy` for a Pod applies to [app containers](https://kubernetes.io/docs/reference/glossary/?all=true#term-app-container) in the Pod and to regular [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+The `restartPolicy` for a Pod applies to [](https://kubernetes.io/docs/reference/glossary/?all=true#term-app-container) in the Pod and to regular [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 [Sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) ignore the Pod-level `restartPolicy` field: in Kubernetes, a sidecar is defined as an entry inside `initContainers` that has its container-level `restartPolicy` set to `Always`.
 For init containers that exit with an error, the kubelet restarts the init container if the Pod level `restartPolicy` is either `OnFailure` or `Always`:

 - `Always`: Automatically restarts the container after any termination.
 - `OnFailure`: Only restarts the container if it exits with an error (non-zero exit status).
 - `Never`: Does not automatically restart the terminated container.

 When the kubelet is handling container restarts according to the configured restart policy, that only applies to restarts that make replacement containers inside the same Pod and running on the same node.
 After containers in a Pod exit, the kubelet restarts them with an exponential backoff delay (10s, 20s, 40s, …), that is capped at 300 seconds (5 minutes).
-Once a container has executed for 10 minutes without any problems, the kubelet resets the restart backoff timer for that container.
-[Sidecar containers and Pod lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/#sidecar-containers-and-pod-lifecycle) explains the behaviour of `init containers` when specify `restartpolicy` field on it.
+Once a container has executed for 10 minutes without any problems, the kubelet resets the restart backoff timer for that container. [](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/#sidecar-containers-and-pod-lifecycle) explains the behaviour of `init containers` when specify `restartpolicy` field on it.